-Whether you’ve spent the last year or two training for this work and are ready to land your first job, or you're an experienced dental nurse ready for a change, a thoughtful cover letter can give your application the boost it needs and help you land your next great job.
+Whether you’ve spent the last year or two training for this work and are ready to land your first job, or you're an experienced dental nurse ready for a change, a thoughtful dental nurse cover letter can give your application the boost it needs and help you land your next great job.

-- How to maximise the effect of each cover letter paragraph (header, greeting, intro, body and conclusion)
+- How to maximise the effect of each cover letter paragraph (header, greeting, introduction, body and conclusion)

 Resume.io is an expert resource for job seekers in all fields and stages of their careers.
 Find more inspiration in our library of occupation-specific cover letter examples.